PIRC Summer Funding

 PUBLIC SERVICE SUMMER FELLOWSHIPS

 The summer provides an opportunity for Fordham Law students to engage in rewarding and meaningful full-time public service work.
-In addition to the many outside public service summer fellowships for which Fordham Law students may apply, there are fellowships administered by or through Fordham Law School in furtherance of its mission to educate attorneys to work “in the service of others.”
+These fellowships are administered by or through Fordham Law School in furtherance of its mission to educate attorneys to work “in the service of others.”
 Several of the fellowships provide awards to more than one student.
 These fellowships are described below.

 Summer Fellowships Descriptions